Table of Contents

 - Avoid soft spots: Soft areas indicate age or bruising

-Conclusion: Embrace the Sweetness, Spice Optional
+Conclusion: Embrace the Sweetness, No Spice Needed

 While bell peppers won't set your mouth on fire, they bring something far more valuable to the table: natural sweetness, nutritional power, and incredible versatility.
 Whether you're slicing them raw into salads, roasting them into sauces, or stuffing them with quinoa and lentils, bell peppers are the unsung heroes of many kitchens.